mivtachyahu/react-flux-winter-sports/README.md

 ## CONSIDERATIONS

 This app has been built based heavily on the React / Redux examples.

 The dockerfile is about as simple as simple can be.

-This is not performant - it's the simplest React / Redux interaction using stores and subscriptions.
+* This is not performant - it's the simplest React / Redux interaction using stores and subscriptions.
-This is not performant - it's serving from react-scripts, for production this would want to be built.
+* This is not performant - it's serving from react-scripts, for production this would want to be built.

 ## INSTRUCTIONS

 A docker build against the Dockerfile in the root of the repository will create a container.
+You do not have to have performed an npm install - docker build should do that for you!

 Connecting to this container on the associated port with your web browser will serve the page.

-There is data persistence from the redis-storage
+There is data persistence from the redis-storage library, but only to localStorage (if you refresh the page, your votes will persist)